Riding the High Desert in California’s Surprise Valley

-Darice, slim with long blond pig tails and blue eyes, rode a handsome palomino.
+Darice, slim with long blond pigtails and blue eyes, rode a handsome palomino.
 Some of the horses were not accustomed to the desert or to Jim’s black mule.
-Jim suggested that the riders, rather then following the sandy trail, ride though the sagebrushes which lined the trail.
+Jim suggested that the riders, rather than following the sandy trail, ride though the sagebrushes which lined the trail.

 After an hour of riding, two mustangs appeared over the ridge above us.
 We quietly stopped, not wanting to spook them.
 A few more Mustangs appeared.
 A stallion gathered his herd and moved them closer.

 Jim and Darice recognized that the mustangs were from the Carter Reservoir land.
 They were happy that the young stallion, which was slightly lame, had been able to attract a couple of mares, a yearling and a foal for his herd.

 “Usually wild mustangs do not like mules and will keep away,” Jim said.
 “However, we have a few mares in our group, and stallions want more mares.”

 Jim directed us to keep him and his mule between us and the mustangs.
 We were not to dismount.
 We photographed the mustangs for about 15 minutes.
 Then Jim on his black mule trotted toward the herd and the mustangs galloped away.

 Darice explained that the Carter Reservoir mustangs have characteristics of the Spanish Mustang.
 Genetic testing confirmed genetic markers that are unique to horses of Old Iberian descent.

 They are often dun in color and may have dark zebra-striped leg markings, dark shoulder bars, dark stripes on their necks, black-tipped ears, and/or a cob webbing design on their forehead.